 Instructions

-- Add vinegar, honey and salt to mason jar.
-Put the lid on the jar and give it a few vigorous shakes until the honey is incorporated.
+- Set a quart-size mason jar on a flat surface, then add the raw unfiltered apple cider vinegar, mild or light-colored raw honey, mineral-rich unrefined sea salt to the jar.
+Put the lid on the jar and give it several vigorous shakes until the honey is dissolved.

 Notes

-You can eat them in as little as 2 hours, but they're ideal at 8 hours and best 48 hours later.
+When Can You Eat the Pickles: You can eat these refrigerator pickles after they’ve started to marinate and chill in as little as 2 hours, however, for the best flavor, they’re ideal at 8 hours and the best served at 48 hours.

-Refrigerator pickles keep for up to 3 weeks in the fridge, though they never last that long in my home ... we gobble them up.
+Storage: These easy refrigerator pickles keep for up to 3 weeks in the refrigerator.
+Although they never last that long in my home because my kids devour them so fast!

 Recommended Products